ArmindoFlores/MineScript/docs/use.md

 The first step is creating a file for your project.
 The default file extension for MineScript files is `.ms`, and all code for your datapack should be in that file.
 You should also create a file with the same name, but with the extension `.info`, where you'll write the name of your datapack in the first line and its description on the second.
+There's an `.xml` file in the main directory that can be used as a language file for Notepad++, if you choose to use it as your default editor.

 ## Basics